 Christmas Tree Stands

 All of our trees come with a foldable Christmas tree stand or pot that keeps the tree upright.
 However, these tree stands are basic and not the most attractive or realistic.
 We recommend a Christmas tree skirt to cover the metal/plastic stand and create a more authentic look.
+We have options in a few different styles, from hammered metal to a rustic willow skirt which allows you to choose between a more modern or classic Christmas appeal.

 We hope that this guide will help you to make an informed decision on buying an artificial Christmas tree.
-If you need further help deciding, we recommend visiting our Surrey showroom from October 1st to view our Christmas tree display.